tknishh/assignment-zintellix/task2/Readme.md

 - **Instructions**: Write a Python script using the BeautifulSoup library to scrape information from a sample website.
 The goal is to extract a list of products along with their prices and ratings.
 You should then organize and print this information in a structured manner.

 - **Problems**: The provided url of amazon wasn't working, and it returned a 503 error.
 I used a different url of flipkart to complete the task.
+The same is the reason I got delayed by a day to submit the solution to assignment.

 # Files